mcdonagj/Tiptabs/README.md

 The ITC utilizes various libraries and microframeworks, like Requests and Flask, that assist in the retrieval and routing of information.

-To install these dependencies from the command line, complete either of the following steps:
+To install these dependencies from the command line, complete any of the following steps:
 1. Installation via Dockerfile.
     As of 6/28/2018 (V3.6), a Dockerfile is included that assembles an Ubuntu 14.04 Docker image with all required dependencies.
     To create this image, verify that you have the Docker daemon installed and running.